Repeat Prescription Requests

 Medication reviews

 We have a duty to review your health and medicines regularly.
-We will let you know if you need to make an appointment for a medication review with one of our clinicians.
+We will let you know if you need to make an appointment for a medication review with one of our clinicians (clinical pharmacist or Prescribing Nurse Practitioner).

 If you need urgent advice about your medication outside our Surgery hours, please call NHS 111.